sparkflows/sparkflows-docs/docs/user-guide/scheduling/alerts.rst

 Email Notifications/Alerts when Scheduling Workflows
 --------------------------------------

-You can specify email addresses for receiving emails when the Workflow fails or succeeds.
+When scheduling the workflows, you can specify email addresses for receiving emails when the workflow fails or succeeds.

  .. figure:: ../../_assets/user-guide/alert-2.png
    :alt: Email Alerts